 I: And what local anaesthetic agent would you use for that?
 Lignocaine?

 P: Yes, probably lignocaine.
 There was Desicaine I think was one of the things.
 Procaine was a bit too short but you might use Procaine with a spot of adrenaline.
-Thinking about Macintosh and Mushin’s little book about Brachial Plexus block, not a word about the complications.
-So that was something we had to learn the hard way! <Laughs> So anyway, that was … how I learnt.
+Thinking about Macintosh and Mushin’s little book about brachial plexus block, not a word about the complications.
+So that was something we had to learn the hard way!
+So anyway, that was … how I learnt.

 P: Yeah.
 Then I took the part II again and passed in October/November, which was nice.